Timothee-Cavalli/Image-Manipulation-Pillow-/README.md

     black_and_white : Black and white effect

-    sepia : Sepia effect with the red amout given
+    sepia : Sepia effect with the red amount given

     luminosity_variation : increase/decrease luminosity
     luminosity_percentage : Change luminosity depending on the percentage given